 Can Dogs Eat Mayonnaise?
-Not Recommended
+Why Mayo Isn’t Safe for Dogs

 A Digestive System Built Differently